Ayush-k-Shukla/gmail-mcp-server/readme.md

 - [Create an OAuth Client ID](https://console.cloud.google.com/apis/credentials/oauthclient) for application type "Web App"
 - Download the JSON file of your client's OAuth keys
 - Rename the key file to `gcp-oauth-keys.json` and place into the root of the repo.

+### Install dependencies

+- Run `npm install` from the root directory to install all required dependencies.

 ## How to Run